pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## You are ready for the final test !!

-Come back to the Alert Webex Team Room and click on the Malicious IP address ( or anyother IP address ).
+Come back to the Alert Webex Team Room and then click on the Malicious IP address ( or anyother IP address ).

 ![](assets/img/11.png)

-You are supposed to receive Webex Team messages from SecureX which confirm you that the observable was received and added to the feed.
+You are supposed to receive Webex Team messages from XDR/SecureX which confirm you that the observable was received and succesfully added to the feed.

 Then the IP address must appear now into the public SecureX feed.